VTc0des/LightsON/README.md

 The primary author for all the code responsible for device functionality is **Varsha Thomas**

 Credit goes to the following people for specific LightsON functionality:
-Credit goes to the following people for specific LightsON functionality:
 > 'fireplace' mode: adapted from Brithday_Candles.ino, originally developed by **Tony DiCola**
 >
 > Color sensor: adapted from color_sense.ino, originally developed by **Limor Fried and Tony DiCola**